What makes us want to live, and at what cost?

 After their 89-year old father suffered a stroke and developed Sepsis (a whole body infection) doctors encouraged a DNR (do not resuscitate) along with palliative care.
 Although advised that Sepsis can cause lasting damage, he and his sister were in agreement: keep Dad alive.
 Sepsis was treated but took it’s toll: Dad was left without speech, paralyzed on his left side and with Dementia.
 For he and his sis, there was no question it was the right decision:

 “No DNR: our father’s a Holocaust survivor.
 He’s a fighter.
 He wants to live.
 Dad smiles, loves hugs and his happy to see us.
 True, he can’t speak but we find ways to communicate.
 We’re happy.”

-When completing your Advance Directives, such as BestEndings, consider which interventions you may want to have to prolong life.
+When planning your Advance Directives, using the BestEndings, tool, consider which interventions you may want to have to prolong life.

 Interesting reading: End of Life Machinery:the good and the bad